rtrader58/AZ-140T00-Configuring-and-Operating-Windows-Virtual-Desktops-Godeploy-/Lab 2 Errata.md

 Or  <br>

-If the time sync failed on my VM because the change was too large.
-Checked the date/time and the VM, manually changed the date/time to current date/time  <br>
+If the time sync failed on the VM because the change was too large.
+Manually changed the date/time to current date/time  <br>

 # Lab 2 - Manage host pools and session hosts by using the Azure portal (Entra ID)